 In addition, we will for the first time have a student access and opportunities officer, a recent graduate who understands the pressures and challenges for students from disadvantaged and/or minority backgrounds at Oxford.
 Annual cost £27,500

 We will continue our work with Bucks, Hounslow and Kingston-upon-Thames, but in addition we are now also working with schools in Portsmouth and the Isle of Wight as part of the Oxford for SE Consortium, an outreach collaboration with three other colleges, which incorporates school visits to Somerville and other regional events.
 We also collaborate with university-wide activities such as the remote interview workshops and BAME study days.

 Somerville also hosts Study Days in Spring Half-Term.
 These sessions are open to all Year 12 students currently at a UK state school or college, and offer students the chance to hear engaging introductions to their subject of interest, attend seminars with our academics and receive an admissions talk from our Senior Tutor – all completely free of charge.
 Annual cost £66,500.

 UNIQ Summer Schools

-Somerville is an active supporter and participant in the UNIQ Summer Schools programme, the University of Oxford scheme enabling students from underrepresented or marginalised communities to meet Oxford student, explore their favourite subjects with our world-class academics and take part in our social activities.
+Somerville is an active supporter and participant in the UNIQ Summer Schools programme, the University of Oxford scheme enabling students from underrepresented or marginalised communities to meet Oxford students, explore their favourite subjects with our world-class academics and take part in social activities.
 Annual cost £2,350.